OrionJoshi/DevOps/README.md

 HEAD is now at 33b79bb file3 added again

 Then all 1 and 2 are commits are removed from every where

+#### --mixed vs --soft vs --hard:

+1. --mixed:

+ - delete changes from local repo and staging area
+ - It wont touch working directory.
+ - Possible to revert back changes.

+	1) git add

+	2) git commit

+ - working tree wont be clean

+2. --soft:

+ - deleted changes only from local repository.
+ - It wont touch staging area and working directory
+ - Possible to revert back changes.

+	1) git commit.

+ - working tree wont be clean

+3. --hard:

+- deleted changes from everywhere.
+- not possible to revert changes.

+- working tree will be clean